profsmith89/ctps/_sources/glossary.md

 **header:** if we think of the main content of a file or message as the **body**, the header is data about the main content.
 It might, for example, contain the name of the file or the recipient of the message.

+**hexadecimal numbers:** a hexadecimal number is one specified in base-16.
+Each hexadecimal digit can take on one of sixteen values: 0, 1, 2, ..., 9, A, B, C, D, E, F.

+**hexdump:** a program or IDE extension that allows you to view a file as a collection of **hexadecimal numbers** (i.e., its raw bits).
+Without this tool, a computer will assume that you want to view a file with its default **interpretation**.
+In other words, you would use hexdump to view the bits in a JPEG file rather than have it displayed as an image.

 **immutable:** something that you cannot change after it is created (i.e., given its initial value or state).
 See **mutable**.

 **infix operator:** another way to command the interpreter to do something for us, but the command sits *between* its input parameters, e.g., `2 + 3` where `+` is the command to perform addition.

 **internationalization:** the process of making a piece of software work with multiple human languages.
 See **localization**.

+**interpretation:** given a collection of bits, we can interpret that collection of bits in many ways.
+One interpretation might be that the collection is a sequence of instructions.
+Another interpretation might be that it is an image file.
+Another might be that it is a Microsoft Word document.
+The same collection of bits might be a legal set of instructions and a recognizable image!

 **IP address:** an identifier comprised of four numbers between 0-255 separated by periods.
 The identifier is part of the IP protocol, and it both identifies a computer connected to the Internet and helps messages get routed to that computer.
 See **TCP/IP**.